Canonical sequences of optimal quantization for condensation measures: Introduction

 \section{Introduction}

-With a deep background in information theory, the quantization problem for probability measures has been studied intensively in the past decades.
-Rigorous mathematical treatment of the quantization theory is given in Graf-Luschgy's book (see \cite{GL1}).
-For further theoretical results and promising applications of quantization one is referred to \cite{BW, G, GG, GKL, GLP, GN, KZ1, KZ2, P1, P2, P3, Z1, Z2}.
-Let $P$ denote a Borel probability measure on $\D R^d$ and let $\|\cdot\|$ denote the Euclidean norm on $\D R^d$ for any $d\geq 1$.
-For a finite set $\ga$, we write $V(P; \ga):=\int \min_{a \in \ga} \|x-a\|^2 dP(x)$.
-It is often referred to as the \tit{cost} or \tit{distortion error} for $\ga$ with respect to the probability distribution $P$.
-Then, the $n$th \textit{quantization error} for $P$ is defined by
+The problem of quantization of probability measures emanated from information theory and has been a subject of intense investigation in the past decades.
+Rigorous mathematical treatment of basic quantization theory can be found in \cite{GL1}; for further results and applications one is referred to \cite{BW, G, GG, GLP, GN, KZ1, KZ2, P1, P2, Z1, Z2}.
+Let $P$ denote a Borel probability measure on $\D R^d$ with the Euclidean norm $\|\cdot\|, \ d\geq 1$.
+For a finite set $\ga \subset \D R^d, $ the value $V(P; \ga):=\int \min_{a \in \ga} \|x-a\|^2 dP(x) $ is often referred to as the \tit{cost} or \tit{distortion error} for $\ga$ with respect to $P$.
+Then, the $n$-th \textit{quantization error} for $P$ is defined by

-If the mean squared error or the expected squared Euclidean distance $\int \| x\|^2 dP(x)$ is finite then there exists some set $\ga\sci \D R^d$ for which the infimum is achieved (see \cite{AW, GKL, GL, GL1}).
-A set $\ga$ for which the infimum is achieved, i.e., $V_n=V(P; \ga)$, is called an \tit{optimal set of $n$-means} or an \textit{optimal set of $n$-quantizers}.
-The collection of all optimal sets of $n$-means for a probability distribution $P$ is denoted by $\C C_n(P)$.
-If the following limit: